 The key benefit: Claude handles creation and cleanup.
 When the session exits, you’re prompted to keep or remove the worktree.
 No manual pruning.

-This is the right choice when you want Claude to manage isolation for you — for example, when running an autopilot task that shouldn’t touch your working branch.
+This is the right choice when you want Claude to manage isolation for you, for example when running an autopilot task that shouldn’t touch your working branch.

 Method 2: Manual Git Worktrees + Multiple Claude Sessions